yds12/tarsila/docs/install.md

 For this you need to have the
 [rust toolchain](https://www.rust-lang.org/tools/install) installed.

+Then run `cargo install tarsila`.
+This will install the [crates.io](https://crates.io/crates/tarsila) version of the program.

-Then clone (with `git`) or download this repository and run `cargo install --path .` from the repository's root.
+If you want the latest changes, clone (with `git`) or download this repository and run `cargo install --path .` from the repository's root.
 If you want to compile it without installing, make sure to use `cargo build --release` for performance's sake.

 You might first have to install some system dependencies such as these
 libraries: